TyloRoberts/fosvis/README.md

 * GC Content Layer: GC content (only included if ```gc=True```)
 * Links: The ribbons (links) represent nucleotide/protein homology using blastn or tblastx between fosmids
 	* Links representing the same (or part of the same) sequence are grouped by color
-* Custom Histogram Layer (not shown): The inner-most layer repersenting the custom data provided in the same format as the GC data
+* Custom Histogram Layer (not shown): The inner-most layer representing the custom data provided in the same format as the GC data

 # Output Files